AcademySoftwareFoundation/OpenTimelineIO/README.md

 - VFX platform 2025, 2024, 2023, 2022
 - Python 3.9 - 3.12

+See also [OpenTimelineIO VFX Reference Platform Support Matrix](VERSIONS.md) for details of which versions of OTIO support which VFX Reference Platform years.

 For more information on our vfxplatform support policy: [Contribution Guidelines Documentation Page](https://opentimelineio.readthedocs.io/en/latest/tutorials/contributing.html)
 For more information on the vfxplatform: [VFX Platform Homepage](https://vfxplatform.com)